rodrigovive/calendar-app/README.md

     npm start
 ```

-The app should be runing in _localhost:8080_
+The app should be running in http://localhost:8080/

 ### Command